TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Test Generation Workflow

-\begin{itemize} \item It executes a control-dependent condition of $l_t$. \item Among such conditions, it covers the one that is closest in line distance to $l_t$. \item This approach exploits control dependence chains and execution traces to guide the retrieval structurally. \end{itemize}
+In summary, a test case $T$ is \textbf{close} to a target line $l_t$ if it executes a control-dependent condition of $l_t$, and among such conditions, it covers the condition that is closest in line distance to $l_t$.
+This approach exploits control dependence chains and execution traces to guide the retrieval structurally.